 Here are some other things you can do with this property:

-Calculate Your Max Offer: use the offer calculator to calculate the higher price you can offer to the seller to meet your investment targets
+Calculate your max offer: use the offer calculator to calculate the highest price you can offer to the seller to meet your investment targets

-Note: The above screenshots were taken from our online app, but the same features can be found in our iOS and Android apps as well.
+Note: the above screenshots were taken from our website, but the same features can be found in our iOS and Android apps as well.